mikegagnon/robodojo/doc/doc/main.md

 2. [Number of banks](##guide-repl-create-numbanks)
 3. [Mobility](##guide-repl-create-mobility)

-The create instruction is the [slowest instruction](##guide-repl-create-slow).
+The `create` instruction is the [slowest instruction](##guide-repl-create-slow).

 During the `create` instruction's last cycle, if the forward cell is empty, then the child will be created in front of the parent.
 The child bot will have empty banks and will be "inactive" (which is why we need to execute the `trans` and `set` instructions after `create`).

+Thus, `create 2,1,0` creates an immobile bot with the Super instruction set and one empty bank.

 ~guide-repl-create-instrset
 ## Instruction set